 Myth: Urinary incontinence is very rarely a problem among men.

 Truth: Men are less likely to discuss the matter with family members or medical professionals, and so are less likely to be clinically diagnosed with urinary incontinence.
 However, per NAFC estimates, around 20% to 25% of Americans with incontinence are men.

 When it comes to urinary incontinence, UTIs, and other sensitive medical issues in seniors, you can depend on the professional in-home care team at Complete Care at Home to provide the comprehensive care services with dignity and respect that allow for enhanced independence, safety, and comfort.
 We’re on hand with a wide range of services for seniors at home, according to each person’s specific needs – including assistance with personal care, meal preparation, housekeeping, transportation, companionship, and much more.

 If your loved one is having difficulties with incontinence, make an appointment with a physician to resolve any underlying problems and contact us for support.
 The expert caregivers at Complete Care at Home can help your loved one control the effects of incontinence in a compassionate and discreet way.
-Contact us at 805-727-3445 for more information about home care in Ventura County and the surrounding area.
+Contact us at 805-727-3445 for more information about senior care in Santa Barbara and the surrounding area.